ARCHIVED-mean-stack/session-4/README.md

 AngularJS expressions are written inside double braces: `{{ expression }}`, e.g. `<p>My first expression: {{ 5 + 5 }}</p>`.
 Here we are using them to 'bind' data.

-The ng-app directive defines the application, the ng-controller directive defines the controller.
+If the ng-app directive defines the application, the ng-controller directive defines the controller:

 ```html